 About Tacoma Aikikai

 Tacoma Aikikai was founded in 2016 to share the art of Aikido with Tacoma and the surrounding South Puget Sound region.
-Today, we offer Aikido classes for kids, teens, and adults six days a week, as well as camps and intensives, youth leadership programs, community- centered self-defense trainings, and other workshops.
+Today, we offer Aikido classes for kids, teens, and adults six days a week, as well as camps and intensives, a youth leadership program, community- centered self-defense trainings, and other workshops.

 Tacoma Aikikai instructors are accredited by the Aikikai World Headquarters, in Tokyo, Japan, the direct familial lineage of Aikido teaching from O-Sensei through the current Doshu Moriteru Ueshiba, O-Sensei’s grandson.
 In the U.S., Tacoma Aikikai is affiliated with and accredited by Birankai North America, an organization established by the late T.K.
 Chiba Shihan.
 We also have a strong relationship with Aikido Kyoto and our teachers Yoko Okamoto Sensei and Chris Mulligan Sensei.